-In order to win a case, you need evidence.
-If you have an immediate allergic reaction to the restaurant food, you may be able to obtain a sample of the food and take it to your GP the next day for analysis.
-You can also take it to the environmental health office for the area where the restaurant is located.
-If you were with another person, that person may agree to act as a witness to your conversation with the waiter and to your allergic reaction.
+To win a case, you need evidence.
+If you have an immediate allergic reaction to the food, try to obtain a sample of the food and take it to your GP the next day for analysis.
+You can also take it to your local environmental health office.
+If you were with another person, they may agree to act as a witness to your conversation with the waiter and to your allergic reaction.

 Not wanting to pay for poor service

-You enjoyed a good meal at a restaurant, but the service was very slow.
-You have right to deduce the service charge from the bill.
+Even if your restaurant meal was good, but the service was slow, you have the right to deduct the service charge from the bill.
 You do not have to pay for service that is unsatisfactory, even if the charge is described as compulsory on the menu and included in the bill.

 If the menu states that a percentage charge is included in the meal price, you can reduce the bill by that percentage if the service has not been of a ‘reasonable standard’.
 If the percentage was not specified, anything up to 15 per cent would be expected as reasonable in law.

-If pressure from the restaurant staff inhibits you from deducting the service charge, make it clear that you are paying ‘under protest’.
-Write this on the back of both your and restaurant’s copy of the bill and/or on the reverse of the credit card slip.
-This builds up your case.
+If pressure from the restaurant staff inhibits you from deducting the service charge, make it clear you are paying ‘under protest’ as described above and take your case to the small claims court.

 Taking a legal action